UtilityMax Prompting: A Formal Framework for Multi-Objective Large Language Model Tasks: Prompting

-The right balance depends on the task.
+The right level of precision depends on the task.
 When the outcome can be well-specified, a more precise definition is generally preferred.
-When the concept is inherently subjective, or the designer wants to leverage the LLM's broader judgment, some looseness may be acceptable.

-To maximise the accuracy between the real-world targets and the LLM's estimates, variables should be defined to describe an observable event whose outcome can be measured.
-For example, consider a binary variable where success is defined as ``collaboration occurs,'' compared to ``at least one person contacts me within two weeks about running a joint experiment.''
-The latter is more concrete, so the LLM can form a more meaningful probability estimate.
+When the concept is inherently subjective and no useful observable correlate exists, some looseness may be acceptable --- but the designer should treat this as a signal that the variable is doing less work than it appears to and may not meaningfully discriminate between candidate answers.